Your money-making expert. Financial journalist, TV and radio personality.

 Now this is the important part.
 At this stage of your life you need to be creating a stable savings base.
 You do have time to invest in more risky, volatile investments that should bring in a decent return year-on-year (see below for more information on how to do that) but at this point you primarily need stability.

 This means that you should be concentrating on putting regular amounts of money (however small) into savings accounts and probably into gilts too.
+Check out our article on investing when you’re 50+ for more details – or keep reading for the quick guide below.

-P. S. – There’s also gilts: That’s government bonds to you and me.
+There’s also gilts: That’s government bonds to you and me.
 These are effectively loans to the government where they promise to pay a fixed amount of interest each year in return for borrowing your money to pay for… well, goodness knows what they’re using it for right now!

 The point about gilts as an investment is that they are also stable, like savings accounts, and although (like savings accounts) they don’t give a huge return, at least you know that your money is in relatively safe hands.